lpic2book/src/docs/lpic2.200.1.md

 ##  top

-top The `top` command provides a "dynamic real-time view" of a running system.
+The `top` command provides a "dynamic real-time view" of a running system.

 Usage: